remzimete/JDBC_Java/README.md

 ----

-the code i wroten here, it will be about JDBC applications
+the code i written here, it will be about JDBC applications